Sociedad Química y Minera

 SQM's natural resources and its main production facilities are located in the Atacama Desert in Tarapacá and Antofagasta regions.

+In December 2024 the company reported to have 8,344 employees, up from 6,081 on December 2021.
+About 22% of SQM's employees are women.

 History

 State company (1968–1983)

 Created in 1968 as a Sociedad Minera Mixta between private investors and the State of Chile (Compañía Salitrera Anglo-Lautaro 62.5% and CORFO 37.5%).
 The new company was made up of the combination of the deposits and assets of the Compañía Salitrera Anglo-Lautaro and the Empresa Salitrera Victoria owned by CORFO.